 I know we won’t have a white Christmas, since there is no snow in Brazil (Northern of Brazil), but you know what?!
 It’s not even important because what matters most on Christmas is to be around people that we love, right?
 Although I enjoy spending Christmas in Canada with my in-laws, it has been three years that I don’t spend Christmas with my family.
 So, I’m beyond excited to finally get the chance to spend my favorite holiday of the year with them again.

 We’re having fun already.
 My son and his cousin are playing all the time together and enjoying each other.
 My mom is so happy too because since June she didn’t see her grandson.
-And I’m having a little bit of time to even go to the gym.
+And I’m having a little bit of time to even go to the gym, to balance out all the Coconut Flour Chocolate Chip Cookies I’ve been eating.
 Awesome!

 It’s very easy to make, especially if you already have made your cranberry sauce/jam.
 I used my cranberry sauce leftover from Thanksgiving.
 But if you don’t have it, you can easily buy a cranberry jam jar everywhere.